nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 {: .output}

 Whoops:
-Git won't commit because we didn't use `git add` first.
+Git won't commit because we didn't use "git add" first.
 Let's fix that:

 ~~~